Don Estelle: Personal life

+Death

 Beyond reuniting with family and friends, the reasons for Estelle's UK visit were twofold.
 The BBC was filming a documentary on the history of British comedy and had requested interviews.
 He also needed a liver transplant, but he became too weak for doctors to operate.
 Estelle returned to the UK weeks before his death.
 He died in Rochdale Infirmary on 2 August 2003, and was buried in Rochdale with the oversized pith helmet he wore as Gunner "Lofty" Sugden.
 He was survived by his second wife, Elizabeth.